 The Access to Justice Fair offers various organisations and foundations in the Southeast Asian region the opportunity to share their experiences and efforts in furthering access to justice.
 The A2J Fair is a way for like-minded organisations to come together in their shared objectives, of creating awareness about social issues faced by marginalized groups.
 The A2J Fair included attendees from organisations such as The Children’s Organization of Southeast Asia (COSA), Urban Light, Amnesty International Thailand, Justice Without Borders, Prince of Songkla University, and the University of Phayao, to name a few.
 This was a great opportunity for all participants to network and exchange thoughts on social justice topics.
 In the evening, the Access to Justice Celebration Dinner will round off an exciting day.
 The dinner was to celebrate both the Trio For Justice and A2J Fair to give all participants a chance to deepen connections with each other and replenish after great accomplishments.
 The dinner was held at the BABSEA CLE Volunteer House at 8 Soi 6, T Suandok, T Suthep where a buffet and drinks awaited the guests.

 Photos from the event are online and available for download, for a nominal donation here.

-The 5th Trio For Justice was attended by people of all ages and nationalities, including many students from local schools as well as a group of students from the Northern School for the Blind under the Patronage of the Queen.
-Before each of the runs we held a warm up aerobics class which everyone got involved with and the runs were followed by a raffle and a quiz about the work of BABSEA CLE and its partners as well as the meaning of access to justice and legal education.
+The 6th Trio For Justice was an all-inclusive fun event for runners, walkers and volunteers however, there were some excellent achievements and times recorded in each of the events.
+The 6th Trio For Justice was attended by people of all ages and nationalities, including many students from local schools as well as a group of students from Wat Sai Moon (Burmese temple).
+Before each of the runs we held a warm up zumba class which everyone got involved with and the runs were followed by a raffle and a quiz about the work of BABSEA CLE and its partners as well as the meaning of access to justice and legal education.